Not a Sinner nor a Saint

-"Not a Sinner nor a Saint" is a eurodance song performed by Swedish band Alcazar.
-This was the first single to give a preview of the forthcoming album Alcazarized, but was only released in Sweden.
+"Not a Sinner nor a Saint" is a Eurodance song performed by Swedish band Alcazar.
+This was the first single to give a preview of the then-forthcoming album Alcazarized, but was only released in Sweden.
 Nevertheless, the song was added at radio stations around Europe.
-It is also the most played song of Alcazar in the United States.

 Melodifestivalen 2003

-In spring 2003, Alcazar entered the Swedish pre-selections for the Eurovision Song Contest.
+In early 2003, Alcazar entered the Swedish pre-selections for the Eurovision Song Contest.
 They ended up in third place.
-The single reached number 1 at the single sales chart, the Swedish Airplay List, "Tracks" and it is Alcazar's biggest hit in Sweden to date.
+The single reached number one on the singles chart, the Swedish Airplay List, "Tracks", and was Alcazar's first number-one of two in their home country.
 The single was released in a cardboard sleeve with an ultra glossy coating.
 Due to high public demand, some of the pressings did not get the glossy finish.

-Formats and track listings

-These are the formats and track listings of promotional single releases of "Not a Sinner nor a Saint".